GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

 bq mk --location=$REGION -d $BQ_DATASET
 ```

 Create a connection and give permission to access the bucket.
+We're providing here the CLI command, but participants will likely use the console for that, which is fine.

 ```shell
 CONN_ID=conn